 After a long day in the mountains, you have probably gathered a ton of mud, snow, scree and other dirt attached to your shoes.
 So do as your mother taught you: take off your shoes when entering!
 Usually you can leave them in a rack at the entrance.
-It’s wise to bring and wear hut shoes while inside (we love our Crocs for this, they are light and comfortable).
+It’s wise to bring and wear hut shoes while inside (I love my Crocs of flipflops for this, they are light and comfortable).

 When you are the last one coming into the bunkroom and everyone is asleep already, make sure you are as quiet as you can be without waking the others.
 Respect it when people are tired and go to bed early.
 Same goes for the early risers.

 In each hut you will for sure find someone that snores, possibly even in the bunk next to you.
-We agree that it can be pretty annoying when you are trying to sleep and your neighbor is chopping trees, but just imagine yourself in their place.
+I agree that it can be pretty annoying when you are trying to sleep and your neighbor is chopping trees, but just imagine yourself in their place.
 Wouldn’t you feel bad if someone came over to you in the middle of the night, asking if you can be quiet?
-Snorers can’t do anything about it, so just use earplugs instead… you will get used to it, eventually!
+Snorers can’t do anything about it, so just use earplugs instead.
+You will get used to it, eventually!
 (Or, like I sometimes do, make sure you are fast asleep before everyone else).